-The underwriters initially propose to offer part of the shares of common stock directly to the public at the public offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$.67 per share under the public offering price.
-Any underwriter may allow, and such dealers may reallow, a concession not in excess of \$.10 per share to other underwriters or to certain dealers.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the public offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$ per share under the public offering price.
+Any underwriter may allow, and such dealers may reallow, a concession not in excess of \$ per share to other underwriters or to certain dealers.
 After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representatives.

-Overallotment Option
+Overallotment Ontion

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 922,500 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 780,000 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the offering of the shares of common stock offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.
-If the underwriters option is exercised in full, the total price to the public would be approximately \$113.2 million and the total proceeds to us would be approximately \$102.7 million after deducting underwriting discounts and commissions and estimated offering expenses.
+If the underwriters option is exercised in full, the total price to the public would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million and the total proceeds to us would be approximately \$ million